| Module Code | STU33002 |

 On successful completion of this module, students will be able to:

-LO1.
+- LO1.
 Understand and put into practice merging and cleaning of datasets

-LO3.
-Understand the graphics capabilities of R and use these methods to
+- LO3.
+Understand how to interpret and differentiate between different graphics capabilities of R and use these methods to visualise data and create reports

-LO7.
-Principles of effective report writing and how to present research and analysis.
+- LO6.
+Understand the principles of effective report writing and how to present research and analysis.

 Module Content